pkarsy/rcCalibrator/README.md

 ```C++
 OSCCAL=139;
 ```
-Seems good ?<br/>
+Looks good ?<br/>
-**Unfortunatelly it is not working reliably :**<br/>
+**Unfortunately it is not working reliably :**<br/>
-The bootloader starts before the application and knows kothing about the magic 139 value.
+The bootloader starts before the application and knows nothing about the magic 139 value.
 If the chip happens to be badly factory calibrated, we will not be able to upload any code to the chip.<br/>
 The solution provided here is simple and very robust. "osccal" utility finds the  correct OSCCAL value and then the (modified)ATmegaBOOT is compiled